TheoP-HSKA/swe-grpc/server/ReadMe.md

 # GRPC Setup

-- Move `KundeMapperService.java`, `KundeReadServiceGrpcImpl.java` to your service directory.
+- Move `client` and `server` folder to your root directory.
+Do not add the duplicates.
 - Update your POM.xml with:

 ```